davidsonmizael/loan-check-with-machine-learning/README.md

 <details>
   <summary>Disclaimer</summary>
-    I know that Azure could be used here for face recognition instead of GCLoud, but I wanted to use both clouds, so I split the duty.
-If you want you can easily remove the GCloud integration and keep using only the Azure one.
+    I know that Azure could have been used here for face recognition instead of GCLoud, but I wanted to use both clouds at the same time.
+If you want you can easily remove the GCloud integration and keep using only Azure.
 </details>

 ### Services to create on Azure: